ray-project/ray/doc/source/ray-core/actors/out-of-band-communication.rst

 Limitations
 -----------

 When using out-of-band communication with Ray actors, keep in mind that Ray does not manage the calls between actors.
-This means that functionalities like distributed reference counting will not work with out-of-band communication, so you should take care not to pass object references in this way.
+This means that functionality like distributed reference counting will not work with out-of-band communication, so you should take care not to pass object references in this way.